-Preparing the wall is an important step before wallpapering to ensure a smooth finish.
+Preparing the wall is one of the most crucial wallpapering tips, ensuring a smooth finish.
 So while the above steps may seem tiresome when planning how to wallpaper your room, missing them out may spoil the look of your walls.

 2. Draw a plumb line